IsaccBarker/catnet-rs/README.md

 ### Git Workflow
 Pretend the other people working on this code base are insane, have a shotgun, and know where you live.
 As such, please follow `WORKFLOW.MD`.

-### Specification/White paper
+### White paper
-[Here](https://docs.google.com/document/d/1t3FXJTDr-h4J9iPvzBLDdCKGJAukKruhrJjNaMWRgq0/edit?ts=5fc41d5f#heading=h.3bqhl2hpdgyy) is a link to our specifications document.
+[Here](https://docs.google.com/document/d/1t3FXJTDr-h4J9iPvzBLDdCKGJAukKruhrJjNaMWRgq0/edit?ts=5fc41d5f#heading=h.3bqhl2hpdgyy) is a link to our whitepaper document.

 ### Contributing
 [![GitHub last commit](https://img.shields.io/github/last-commit/zincsoft/catnet.svg?style=flat)]()